mgcvale/sculpt/readme.md

 Examples:
 ```
 char *sc_easy_request_build(); // here, we specify that the function is "easy" (it doesn't require specific configurations, and does most things for you).
 Its 'subject' is the request, and the "action" is build.
 From this, we conclude that it is a simple request builder.
 void sc_mgr_conn_pool_destroy(); // here, the specificator is none.
 The "scope" is mgr, the "subject" is conn_pool, and the "action" is destroy.
-From this, we conclude that it destroys the connection pool of the sc manager.
+From this, we conclude that it destroys the connection pool of the sculpt manager.
 sc_addr_info sc_addr_create(); // here, the specificator is none, the "scope" and the "subject" is addr, and the "action" is create.
 From this,  we conclude that the function creates an sc address.
 sc_mgr_epoll_init();
 sc_mgr_listen();